BinaryProvider/tripleagent/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

- * Aaron Quinlan for several key feature ideas and bug fix contributions
- * Baptiste Lepilleur for the public-domain JSON parser (JsonCPP)
- * Heng Li, author of SAMtools - the original C-language BAM API/toolkit.

-* BouncyTarget for his WinForms Sprite Library (https://www.codeproject.com/Articles/1085446/Using-Sprites-Inside-Windows-Forms)
+* [BouncyTarget](https://www.codeproject.com/Articles/1085446/Using-Sprites-Inside-Windows-Forms) for the WinForms Sprite Library.
-* @Gaurav0 for the Universal Spritesheet Generator (https://github.com/gaurav0/Universal-LPC-Spritesheet-Character-Generator)
+* [@Gaurav0](https://github.com/gaurav0/Universal-LPC-Spritesheet-Character-Generator) for the Universal Spritesheet Generator.